Mariupol Bull Figurine: Discovery

-Mykola Makarenko (1877-1938), a member of the Ukrainian Scientific Society and an assistant curator for the Hermitage Museum, was prominently focused on Ukrainian history and archaeology, ranging from the Neolithic, Kievan Rus', as well as work on the local churches and monasteries.
+Mykola Makarenko (1877–1938), a member of the Ukrainian Scientific Society and an assistant curator for the Hermitage Museum, was prominently focused on Ukrainian history and archaeology, ranging from the Neolithic, Kievan Rus', as well as work on the local churches and monasteries.

 Azovstal Iron and Steel Works, where the Mariupol Neolithic Cemetery was discovered.

-From 1930-1933, Makarenko was focused on archaeological excavations in a set of cemeteries in Mariupol which ranged from 7000-4000 BC, due to the discovery of undisturbed burial goods as well as studies of the early Proto-European population and settlement, among which included many boar tusk artifacts and jewelry The tombs were unearthed as a result of the establishment and construction of the Azovstal Iron and Steel Works in 1930.
+From 1930 to 1933, Makarenko was focused on archaeological excavations in a set of cemeteries in Mariupol which ranged from 7000 to 4000 BC, due to the discovery of undisturbed burial goods as well as studies of the early Proto-European population and settlement, among which included many boar tusk artifacts and jewelry The tombs were unearthed as a result of the establishment and construction of the Azovstal Iron and Steel Works in 1930.

 The excavations were held from August to October 1930 and Makarenko recorded in his excavation report that the contents of the burial often impeded with the construction, resulting in 12 hour workdays without breaks.

 Noted during the total excavation of the cemetery was sedimented red clay 2 x 28 meters, and a total of 124 graves, parallel to each other in the strip.
 Men were buried oriented to the east, while women were oriented to the west, with gender often determined by the grave goods (men had blades, weapons, women had children burials), due to the poor condition of the bones, which crumbled to dust upon being extracted.

 The Bull figurine was found in Burial 101, and is attributed to either a female and/or child burial, decorating either the head, neck or chest of the deceased.
 What is noted that is that the figurine is expertly crafted, and alongside other boar tusk goods, they served as belt decorations or part of the garments.

 Makarenko documented the finds and the figurine in the monograph Маріюпільський могильник (Mariupol Cemetery, 1933).

-One year later, he was arrested and sent to Kazan, Russia while advocating for the preservation of St. Michael's Golden-Domed Monastery and Saint Sophia Cathedral, Kyiv.
-As a result of the Great Purge, he was executed in Siberia in 1938.
+One year later, he was arrested and sent to Kazan while advocating for the preservation of St. Michael's Golden-Domed Monastery and Saint Sophia Cathedral, Kyiv.
+As a result of the Great Purge, he was executed in Tomsk in 1938.
 His excavation report was confiscated by Soviet authorities but was saved and escaped destruction.